 Buy me once approach

 Myself, I have never been an extraordinary supporter of recycling, it uses energy and materials again, making it double work to get another item.
 Yes, it is saving space for storage, it is reducing the number of harmful of hardly decomposing waste, yes, it is reducing the consumption of natural raw material.
-But to be honest, I do recycle item only when I know it is the last approach, last action I should take – when I know I am not able to repair broken item, nor buy broken part and replace just this not-working part, or I really cannot reuse it anywhere else.
-I do not much believe in world with recycle everything approach.
-I believe in world that produces good quality, long term, long lifespan products that we can use for many, many years without replacing them.
+But to be honest, I do recycle item only when I know it is the last approach, the last action I should take – when I know I am not able to repair a broken item, nor buy a broken part and replace just this not-working part, or I really cannot reuse it anywhere else.
+I do not much believe in a world with recycling everything approach.
+I believe in the world that produces good quality, long term, long lifespan products that we can use for many, many years without replacing them.
 I believe in less throwaway life and less garbage production place.
 Who is with me?

-My first hope, is that we will minimize using plastic in our everyday lives.
-Such small thing like plastic straws for our drinks or juices are a gateway into a larger conversation!
+My first hope is that we will minimize using plastic in our everyday lives.
+Such a small thing like plastic straws for our drinks or juices are a gateway into a larger conversation!
 As large as India 😊 This sub-continent is definitely characterized by its diversity – I would love to have this country as trendsetter for reducing waste production and proper waste management.
-So ask yourself question next time standing in front of counter, whether you really need the products in your basket?
+So ask yourself question next time standing in front of the counter, whether you really need the products in your basket?
 Will they make you happy?
-Will they be still loved by you after one month, one year, 10 years with the same feeling as the one during shopping moment?
+Will they be still loved by you after one month, one year, 10 years with the same feeling as the one during the shopping moment?

 The journey to zero waste starts with you